kubernetes/website/content/en/docs/reference/access-authn-authz/service-accounts-admin.md

      `/var/run/secrets/kubernetes.io/serviceaccount`.
      For Linux containers, that volume is mounted at `/var/run/secrets/kubernetes.io/serviceaccount`;
      on Windows nodes, the mount is at the equivalent path.
-1. If the spec of the incoming Pod does already contain any `imagePullSecrets`, then the admission controller adds `imagePullSecrets`, copying them from the `ServiceAccount`.
+1. If the spec of the incoming Pod doesn't already contain any `imagePullSecrets`, then the admission controller adds `imagePullSecrets`, copying them from the `ServiceAccount`.

 ### TokenRequest API